umairayub79/JS30/README.md

 ### Day 13: Slide in on Scroll
 - Description: Implementing elements that slide in as the user scrolls down the page.

+### Day 14: JavaScript References vs Copying
+- Description: Understanding the differences between referencing and copying objects and arrays in JavaScript.

+### Day 15: LocalStorage and Event Delegation
+- Description: Working with LocalStorage to persist data and utilizing event delegation in JavaScript.

 ## Getting Started